Bigg Boss Kannada season 7

-The seventh season of the Kannada-language version of Indian reality television series Bigg Boss premiered on 13 October 2019.
+Bigg Boss 7 is the seventh season of the Kannada-language version of Indian reality television series Bigg Boss premiered on 13 October 2019.
 Sudeep returned as the host of the show for the seventh time.
 Based on votes given by viewers, Shine Shetty was the season winner.
 He was awarded a cash prize of 50 lakhs with an additional 11 lakh from other various sponsors, with a Tata Altroz car, for the first time in Bigg Boss Kannada history.

 Production

 On Day 1, 18 contestants entered the Bigg Boss House.
 Due to show's popularity and more contestants in the house, the show was extended to another two weeks instead of the regular 98 days format and this season is the second longest season in the Bigg Boss Kannada version as compared to previous seasons.